Jess-De-Savage/Hello-World-/README.md

  Over time, with effort, it shall grow. :hammer_and_wrench:

  *************
- This library will be a collection filled with what grabs my attention and sparks interest in my mind including but not limited to:
+ This library will be a collection filled with what grabs my attention
+ and sparks interest in my mind including, but not limited to:
  - Various programming of assorted languages
  - All things InfoSec and InfoTec
  - Writeups and sample reports